 The Strategic Toxic Air Reduction (STAR) Program of the Louisville Metro Air Pollution Control District is a regulatory program to reduce harmful contaminants in the air we breathe, to better protect the health of our citizens, and enhance the quality of life.
+Since STAR was first implemented in 2005, emissions of toxic chemicals have dropped almost 70 percent in Louisville/Jefferson County.

 Why do we need STAR?